Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-1.md

 Primary task.

 ## Preconditions
+The user has access to global population data.
 The database has up-to-date population data for all countries in the world.

 ## Success End Condition
-Reports are generated for all the countries in the world organized by population from largest to smallest.
+A report is generated for all the countries in the world organized by population from largest to smallest.

 ## Failed End Condition
 No reports are generated.